StutiSubramani/Big-Data-Analysis-Demand-Prediction-for-the-Santander-Bikes/README.md

 ## Key Results

-Demand Prediction: The GBT model was the most effective for demand forecasting with an RMSE of 435.066, outperforming Linear Regression and Random Forest models.
-Revenue Forecasting: The SARIMA model achieved the best performance for revenue prediction, with an RMSE of 321.350, closely followed by LSTM at 327.863.
-These models provide vital insights for optimizing bike availability, improving revenue strategies, and supporting sustainable urban transport systems in London.
+For demand prediction, the Gradient Boosted Trees (GBT) model delivered the highest accuracy, achieving an RMSE of 435.066, surpassing both Linear Regression and Random Forest models.
+In revenue forecasting, the SARIMA model performed the best with an RMSE of 321.350, closely followed by the LSTM model at 327.863.
+These predictive models offer crucial insights for optimizing bike availability, refining revenue strategies, and enhancing sustainable urban mobility in London.

 ## Data Source